makrai/notes/maynez2005-faithful-abs-summ.md

     * adding information not directly inferable from the input document (extrin)
   * How much hallucinated content is factual, even when unfaithful?; and
   * Are there automatic means of measuring these hallucinations?
-* conclusions are as follows:
+* conclusions:
-  * intrinsic and extrinsic hallucinations happen frequently – in more than 70% of single-sentence summaries
+  * intrinsic and extrinsic hallucinations happen in more than 70% of single-sentence summaries
   * the majority of hallucinations are extrinsic, which
     * potentially could be valid abstractions that use background knowledge
     * hE, we found that over 90% of extrinsic hallucinations were erroneous
   * models initialized with pretrained parameters perform best both on automatic metrics and human judgments of faithfulness/factuality
     * they have the highest percentage of factual within extrinsic hallucinatons
-    * in contrast to while Niven and Kao, (2019) who argue that large-scale pretrained models are merely better at learning data-specific regularities
+    * in contrast to Niven and Kao, (2019) who argue that large-scale pretrained models are merely better at learning data-specific regularities
     * at least on in-domain summarization
   * ROUGE (Lin and Hovy, 2003) and BERTScore (Zhang+ 2020) correlates less with faithfulness/factuality